-Dr Robertson holds a Doctorate in Counselling Psychology and a Masters in Forensic Psychology and is British Psychological Society (BPS) chartered and Health and Care Professions Council (HCPC) registered.
+Dr Robertson (she/hers) holds a Doctorate in Counselling Psychology and a Masters in Forensic Psychology and is British Psychological Society (BPS) chartered and Health and Care Professions Council (HCPC) registered.
 Dr Robertson has fifteen years of clinical experience across a wide range of settings, including prisons, residential addiction rehabilitation centres, mental health wards and other National Health Service (NHS) hospital and surgery settings, Universities and third sector community services.
 She has worked with those affected by a myriad of issues including, but not limited to, depression, anxiety, phobias, personality disorder diagnoses, Obsessive-Compulsive Disorder (OCD), complex Post Traumatic Stress Disorder (c-PTSD) and PTSD, eating disorders, bipolar disorder, memory and learning difficulties, psychosis and addiction.
 Many of these presentations are underpinned by traumatic experiences and Dr Robertson firmly believes in a trauma-informed, relational approach.

 Dr Robertson has a special interest in addiction, trauma, and anxiety disorders, she is passionate about collaborating with those experiencing psychological difficulties to improve their quality of life, whether through one-to-one, systemic, or group-based therapeutic work, or via education and service development.
 Dr Robertson has often worked alongside the most disenfranchised, vulnerable people in her local communities and she is dedicated to improving people’s access to, and engagement with, therapeutic services.